mouseinthehouse/design-patterns/designPatterns.md

 ### Observer / PubSub

 It's common for different components of an app to respond to events or state changes, but how can we communicate these events?
 The Observer pattern is a popular solution.
-We a Subject (aka Publisher) which will be the source of events.
+We have a Subject (aka Publisher) which will be the source of events.
 And we could have multiple Observers (aka Subscribers) which will recieve events from the Subject in realtime.

 ```python
 class YoutubeChannel: